azat-co/practicalnode/chapter4/chapter4.md

             h2
               a(href="/articles/#{article.slug}")= article.title

-The full code of `index.jade` is as follows:
+The full code of `index.pug` is as follows:

     extends layout